jshzglr/keyword_extractor/readme.md

 A simple tool that extracts keywords from a given text.

-Tech: JS, React, Vite, OpenAI
+Tech: JS, React, Chakra, Vite, OpenAI

 ![homepage screenshot](/homepage.png)